kehantan/labbook/docs/assays/plaque.rst

 Section 2 - Infection
 ---------------------

-* Before infection, check the cell confluency.
+* Before infection, check the cell confluency in the 6 well plate.
 The cells should be around 90% confluency.

 *Note:* For steps involving virus, avoid using serological pipette, as our lab policy requires virus waste to be handled seperately and autoclaved before disposal.
 Autoclaving and disposing serological pipette can be a bit challenging due to its length.